 Even though I was personally holistic, my traditional training was psychotherapy and psychopharmacology, so I recommended a consult with a psychiatrist thinking that I was going to help this little cutie pie and his worried family.
 He was unfocused, couldn’t put his thoughts down on the page, and was always on the red light on the behavioral chart.
 Alec began a course of treatment with several ADHD medications that resulted in frightening side effects.
 His heart rate increased His energetic personality went flat.
 He no longer enjoyed anything.
 The drugs made him cranky and reduced his eating which was worrisome since he was already a wiry kid.
 Then there were so many sleepless nights to boot.

 His parents were beside themselves, but they were determined.
 In those early days of the internet, they found neurofeedback and were elated at the possibility of something natural with decades of research behind it.
 Off they went, seeking treatment.
 Within a few months, Alec’s best features began to shine – not only was he focused but he was able to put his thoughts together, connect with others, and joyous laughter came for the first time!
 He was happy that he wasn’t in trouble all the time.
 The impulsive, unfocused Alec was gone and I was a believer!
 Neurofeedback became my passion too.
-My eyes were opened to the deep healing that happens with natural therapies that support the brain and body.
+My eyes were opened to the deep healing that happens with this alternative therapy that support the brain and body.

 If you're a worried parent, and you want to see your child go from a stressed out mess to a happy and focused kid, then you are ready for our BrainBehaviorReset™ Program or other solutions we have.